neny-1/Medical-Corner-app-using-Deep-learning/README.md

 ### My graduation project

-MedicalCorner is a medical application which helps detecting Pneumonia and Brain Tumour.
+Medical Corner is a medical application which helps detecting Pneumonia and Brain Tumour.
 It also provides prediction for Heart Disease and Diabetes